tetradice/hyperapp-component/README.md

 Unlike React, A does not automatically destroy component states that are no longer needed.
 Therefore, if you want to destroy them, you should use the following functions or effects.

-- functions (receives app state and return new app state, it is immutable)
+- action functions (receives app state and return new app state. they are immutable)
     - `MyComponent.destroy(state, id)`
     - `MyComponent.destroy(state, [id1, id2, ...])`
     - `MyComponent.destroy(state, /idPattern/)`